JorgeMIng/OMNI-DRONE-LUA-LIBRARY/README.md

 If you are trying to use the class in 1.18.2, please edit `lib>tilt_ship>DroneBaseClassKontraption.lua` and rename the peripheral with a lowercase "s" instead... or you know, you could wait for me to just add a new class specific for 1.18.2 in the next update...

 Also...
-I haven't updated the class to work with luquid multiblock thrusters yet.
+I haven't updated the class to work with liquid multiblock thrusters yet.
 I'll update the class...
 Soon :)